-Above: The Stan Douglas photo which the creator considers to be My Best Shot.
+Above: A detail of the Stan Douglas photo which the creator considers to be My Best Shot.
 Credit: Stan Douglas.

 "It took about two and a half weeks of editing in Photoshop to make the final image."
 Says Stan Douglas of this above photograph, which he considers to be "My Best Shot."
 The photo recreates a scene at Vancouver’s Hastings Park racing track, and was made in 2008.
 What was the photographer trying to achieve?
 A dull photo of some people dressed from a movie-costume rental company?
 If so, this was well achieved.
 The photo is supposed to be a social comment on riots and crowds as a force for social change.